List of county roads in Hennepin County, Minnesota: CR 26–CR 50

 County Road 42 is East 42nd Street in Minneapolis from Cedar Avenue (County 152) to Minnehaha Avenue (County 48).

-County Road 43 is Lagoon Avenue in Minneapolis from Dupont Avenue South to E. Lake Calhoun Parkway.
+County Road 43 is Lagoon Avenue in Minneapolis from Dupont Avenue South to E. Bde Maka Ska Parkway.
 Formerly a two-way city street, this was converted to one-way westbound to handle westbound traffic on Lake Street (County 3) due to high traffic volume in the area.
-County 3 between E. Lake Calhoun Parkway and Dupont Avenue South is one-way eastbound.
+County 3 between E. Bde Maka Ska Parkway and Dupont Avenue South is one-way eastbound.

 County Road 44 runs from State Highway 7 (MN 7) in Minnetrista to County 110 in Mound, passing between Halsted Bay and Priests Bay in Lake Minnetonka.

 County Road 46 is two disjoint sections of East 46th Street in Minneapolis.
 The first section runs from Lyndale Avenue South (County 22) to Cedar Avenue (County 152).
 This route was previously old State Highway 190 before Highway 190 was shifted to another route, then decommissioned.
 The second section runs between Minnehaha Avenue and the Ford Bridge over the Mississippi River towards Saint Paul, where it turns into Ramsey County Road 42.

 County Road 47 is 62nd Avenue North in Plymouth from Brockton Lane (County Road 101) to Northwest Boulevard (County Road 61).

 County Road 48 is Minnehaha Avenue in Minneapolis from East 46th Street (County 46) to East 28th Street, then 26th Avenue South from East 28th Street to Franklin Avenue (County 5).

 County Road 49 was a route that ran along South Diamond Lake Road in Dayton from County 12 to County 13, then ran concurrent with County 13 to 129th Avenue North, then followed 129th Avenue North into Rogers.
 When Interstate 94 was constructed in the early 1970s, County 49 was rerouted north of 129th Avenue North along the north frontage road of Interstate 94 and terminated at State Highway 101 (MN 101), but Hennepin County continued to maintain the segment of 129th Avenue North in Rogers between County 150 and the present County 81 as County 49, creating an anomaly of two disjoint sections of County 49 that had their western termini on the same highway (County 150 and Highway 101 form 1 continuous road).
 Both disjoint segments of County 49 were decommissioned in 2006.

 County Road 50 begins at County 10 in Corcoran and runs through Greenfield to Rockford, where it then runs along the east bank of the Crow River through the Lake Rebecca Park Reserve to the Wright County line, where the road continues as Wright County Road 17 into Delano.